Ganghwado, also called Ganghwa island (강화도 in Korean) is Korea’s fifth largest island located 1 hour from Seoul.

 Let’s start with the best things to see on the island:

 1. Visit Jeondeungsa temple

-One of the highlight during our visit on Ganghwado, was our visit to Jeondeungsa (전등사), an ancient temple located on Mt.
+One of the highlights during our visit to Ganghwado, was our visit to Jeondeungsa (전등사), an ancient temple located on Mt.
 Jeongjoksan.
 The temple is located in the middle of a beautiful forest.
 Besides the peaceful atmosphere of the temple and the gorgeous location, you can enjoy a stunning view of the island.
-Watching sunrise in Jeondeungsa is famous all over Korea.
+Watching the sunrise in Jeondeungsa is famous all over Korea.